weerd/apollo-pages/README.md

 <a href="https://packagist.org/packages/weerd/apollo-pages"><img src="https://poser.pugx.org/weerd/apollo-pages/license.svg?format=flat" alt="License"></a>
 </p>

 ## Introduction

-Apollo Pages is a package for Laravel 5 that provides scaffolding and functionality for generating static pages in a CMS-like nature.
+Apollo Pages is a package for Laravel that provides scaffolding and functionality for generating and presenting static pages in a plug-and-play, CMS-like fashion.

 ## Installation

 ### Step 1: Composer

 From the command line, run:

 ```shell